Towards Web3 Applications: Easing the Access and Transition: Research Result

 The backend, functioning as a Web2-Web3 interpreter, bridges the gap between traditional Web2 SaaS platforms and the emerging Web3 ecosystem by facilitating seamless communication between the two.
 This is achieved through the Web2-Web3 transition module, which is responsible for forwarding requests originating from Web2 SaaS applications to Web3 smart contracts and subsequently formatting the resulting Web3 responses in a manner that can be easily understood by Web2 SaaS applications.
 In order to effectively manage users during the transition phase, the backend interpreter maintains separate user management systems for both Web2 and Web3 users, with a completed synchronization at the end.
-This ensures that the unique attributes and requirements of each user category are adequately addressed while preserving the overall user experience.
+This ensures that each user category's unique attributes and requirements are adequately addressed while preserving the overall user experience.
 For the Web2 side, the backend interpreter offers a comprehensive REST API for SaaS applications to interact with.
-This API enables SaaS platforms to send requests and receive responses from the Web3 environment without having to directly interface with Web3 technologies.
+This API enables SaaS platforms to send requests and receive responses from the Web3 environment without directly interacting with Web3 technologies.
 This simplifies the integration process and allows developers to focus on their core application logic.
-To further streamline the development process, the backend interpreter incorporates automated development technology that assists in the automatic generation of routes and documentation.
+To further streamline the development process, the backend interpreter incorporates automated development technology that automatically generates routes and documentation.
 This significantly reduces the time and effort required by developers to create, maintain, and update their APIs, allowing them to concentrate on delivering high-quality services to their users.
 When it comes to communicating with blockchain networks, the backend interpreter leverages blockchain Software Development Kits (SDKs).
 These SDKs provide a set of pre-built tools and libraries that make it easier for developers to interact with various blockchain protocols and smart contracts.
-By utilizing these SDKs, the backend interpreter can efficiently query, submit transactions to, and retrieve data from the blockchain, all while maintaining a high level of security and reliability.
-In words, the backend interpreter plays a crucial role in bridging the divide between Web2 SaaS applications and the emerging Web3 ecosystem.
+By utilizing these SDKs, the backend interpreter can efficiently query, submit transactions to, and retrieve data from the blockchain while maintaining high security and reliability.
+In other words, the backend interpreter plays a crucial role in bridging the divide between Web2 SaaS applications and the emerging Web3 ecosystem.
 By offering a seamless communication channel between the two environments, managing user transitions effectively, and providing robust development tools, the backend interpreter enables the integration of Web3 technologies into existing Web2 applications, paving the way for a decentralized and interconnected digital landscape.